KhamzatNug/32bit-Single-cycle-CPU/16bitSingleCycleMIPS/ReadMe.txt

 *To open .vcd file Gtkwave(or any other wave viewer)

 Program Counter(16 bit register):
-	Word-addressable(it is usefull to use one of these registers to hold "zero" temporary, but it is up to you.)
+	It is usefull to use one of these registers to hold "zero" temporary, but it is up to you.

 Instruction Memory(16X32)
+	Word-Addressable

 Data Memory(16X16)